braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/create.md

 ![Test SMS]({% image_buster /assets/img/sms_campaign_test.png %})

 {% alert tip %}
-If you'd like to test how many segments yout SMS may be split into, test your copy length with our [SMS segment calculator]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/segments/#segment-calculator).
+If you'd like to test how many segments your SMS may be split into, test your copy length with our [SMS segment calculator]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/segments/#segment-calculator).
 {% endalert %}

 ## Step 4: Build the remainder of your campaign or Canvas